Intramural sports: History

-Sport became established within English universities in the 19th century, although the earliest reference to medieval football being played by students in Oxford dates back to the 14th century.
+The earliest reference to medieval football being played by students at Oxford University in England dates back to the 14th century.
+Sport became established within British universities in the 19th century, particularly cricket, rowing, football and athletics.
 The oldest competitive intramural sport is inter-collegiate rowing at Oxford University, where the first known competition was in 1815 with Brasenose College winning and Jesus College being possibly their only competitor.
 Inter-collegiate rowing spread to Cambridge in 1827 and to Durham in 1850.
+College 'sports' (athletics) began at Oxford in 1850 and Cambridge in 1855.
 The colleges of Oxford, Cambridge and Durham provided a natural focus for sporting activity, and by the end of the 19th century inter-collegiate sports competitions (including many of the cuppers at Oxford and Cambridge) were well established at all three universities.
 In the early 20th century, the inclusion of Durham's Armstrong College in Newcastle in the inter-collegiate competitions led to a rule that only matriculated students could compete, excluding the large non-matriculated membership of the college and preserving the middle-class, amateur nature of the events.

 Outside of the collegiate universities, there is a record of a football match (of some form) between the English and Scottish students at the University of Edinburgh in 1851.
 However, the English university colleges, associated with the University of London and the Victoria University, faced challenges in sport from a lack of facilities – often having to rent playing fields – and due to being non-residential institutions whose sporting students were often attached to local clubs rather than the university.
 Despite this, sports clubs formed at many of these during the 1880s and 1890s and participated in local fixtures, but no mention is made of intramural matches.

+Athletic competition among students at Harvard University in the United States began in 1780 when a group of sophomore students challenged freshmen students to a wrestling match.
+In 1827, the first reference to an annual “football” contest between freshmen and sophomore students was published.
+Intramural sport was also played at other US universities in the 19th century, such as the baseball match between freshmen and sophomores at Princeton in 1857.
+This division by graduating class was followed at other US universities.
+By the 1880s, Yale had a college rowing championship, contested by class crews, and a class baseball championship.
+At Harvard, at around the same time, it was complained that "Each class has its own crew ...
+But the class nine and the class elevens exist only in name."
+Elmer Mitchell would later note that intramural sports grew in the 1860s, with clubs established "in somewhat the same manner that sport is carried on in English universities", but declined as the sports clubs concentrated on inter-varsity competition.